growilabs/growi-org/docs/en/README.md

     description: Real-time preview on left and right screens is possible.
 It also supports code highlights, pictograms, annotations (footnotes), task lists, and HTML codes by Bootstrap for each language.
   - title: Simple asset management
     icon: picture
     description: To upload a file, simply drop it on the editor.
-The storage can be either local File System or AWS S3.
+4 kinds of storages are supported that local File System, AWS S3, Google Cloud Storage and MongoDB GridFS.
 - image_path: /assets/images/screenshots/keymap.png
   details:
   - title: 3 types of keymap